robotmay/chunky_cache/README.md

 This gem does weird things with Rails caching.
 Well, one weird thing.
 Have you ever wanted to perform multiple cache calls on a single view, but realised that this gets quite expensive in terms of network calls to your cache?
 Fret no more!

 chunky_cache adds two Rails helpers which mess with the rendering order, allowing you to make multiple cache calls _but only execute one actual cache query_.
 It does this by capturing the view output inside the `chunky_cache` and `cache_chunk` helpers.
-These are named poorly.
+These are named poorly and confusingly.

 ## Installation